gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/troubleshooting.rst

 ===============

-If anything goes wrong, remember to check the Script Console (**Scripts > Manager > Console**).
+If anything goes wrong, remember to check the Script Console (**Scripts > Manage > Console**).
 Pick your script on the left to view its output.
 Some errors are also logged to the *iTerm2 App* history in the script console if they cannot be tied to a running script.